kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

-Swap is not configured on the workload even when limits are specified.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?